mcLOudX/CraftServerManager/README.md

 CraftServerManager is a simple Bukkit Server wrapper.
 Because it is simple, it doesn't offer very advanced functions like the other wrappers.
+Please note that you'll need .NET Framework 4 to run this.

 ========================================================
 II.
 Features